 What not to say to a claims adjuster

 Dealing with a home insurance adjuster after a house fire is a normal part of making an insurance claim.
-If you’ve never dealt with a claims adjuster, then the whole process can seem intimidating.
+If you’ve never dealt with a claims adjuster, then the whole process of filing a claim can seem intimidating.
 The truth is, the insurance adjuster is working for the insurance company and his job is to minimize the payout to you, and to save the insurance company money.
 Another part of the insurance adjusters job is to root out fraud.
 If you are making a legitimate claim you may wonder what this has to do with you.
 Insurance fraud cost more than $40 million a year.
 Insurance companies are not going to take the hit, so you do, by paying premium hikes between $400 and $700 annually.

 So, you just experienced a house fire.
 Your most valuable asset, your home, is damaged or destroyed.
 It is probably one of the most stressful situations you can ever be in.
 What you tell your insurance company is important, but what you shouldn’t say can be even more valuable.